Thinking about opening a restaurant?

 A restaurant business plan explains in detail how the restaurant will operate once doors are open.
 Organize your vision and ensure that nothing is overlooked with these free template from Toast.

 Whether you're franchising, partnering, or going solo, opening a restaurant requires a hefty chunk of capital.
-Fortunately, you have several options for restaurant business loans.
+For those new restaurateurs opening a restaurant with no money of their own, fortunately, you have several options for restaurant business loans.
 Here are a few of them:

 - Equipment and Technology Loans.
 Negotiate with your bank or provider a way to procure loans for kitchen equipment and restaurant technology, which can be one of the most expensive costs.
 Many point of sale providers, like Toast, offer 0% financing to offset the initial cost of the technology.